Rithik-93/item-refiner-frontend/README.md

-# Duplicate Item Refiner Frontend
+# Duplicate Refiner Frontend

-A sleek, modern React application with a beautiful dark theme for analyzing duplicate items in Zoho Books.
+A sleek, modern React application with a beautiful dark theme for analyzing duplicate items and vendors in Zoho Books.

 ## ✨ Features

+- **Dual Mode Support**: Analyze both duplicate items and vendors in Zoho Books
 - **Sleek Dark Theme**: Rich, sophisticated dark color scheme with purple, blue, and cyan accents
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS
 - **Responsive Design**: Optimized for all device sizes